On editorial design

 A block with properly spaced text is easier to read

-Now let’s look at this with examples.
+Now, let’s look at some examples.

 In letters and words